 ~5:30 – 6:30am

-I remember seeing Beloved's face in amazement as he almost broke down in joyful tears—that tied for the best part, along with the nurses immediately wrapping Little Fella in a towel and placing him on my chest as he cried and cried (we learned in class that this is actually a good sign of a healthy baby!).
+I remember seeing Bryan’s face in amazement as he almost broke down in joyful tears—that tied for the best part, along with the nurses immediately wrapping our son in a towel and placing him on my chest as he cried and cried (we learned in class that this is actually a good sign of a healthy baby!).

 Labor Stage 3: Placenta Delivery

-The placenta seemed to be delivered with one easy push quite soon after Little Fella was born.
+The placenta seemed to be delivered with one easy push quite soon after our son was born.
 Dr. R said I had a small tear and had to stitch me up.

 Labor Stage 4: Immediate Postpartum